 Kendal is the first town that many visitors to the Lake District National Park encounter on a visit, rightly proclaiming itself to be ‘The Gateway to the Lakes.’

-Steeped in history, it is affectionately known as the ‘auld grey town’ with most of its fine buildings constructed with limestone.
-Grey by name but vibrant by nature it is considered to be one of England’s most attractive and aesthetically pleasing towns to reside in.
-The town can be traced throughout the Romans, the Anglo-Saxons, the Tudors and Elizabethan periods.
+Most of its fine buildings constructed with limestone, Kendal is considered to be one of England’s most attractive and aesthetically pleasing towns to reside in.
+Steeped in history, the town can be traced throughout the Romans, the Anglo-Saxons, the Tudors and Elizabethan periods.

 Out and About